 In the conference brochure, Norbury school was promoted as ‘a model of good practice’ in regard to FGM education.
 Underlying the school’s safeguarding approach is the (false) belief that FGM is still happening in the UK.
 Because children are the next generation, it’s considered important that they know the facts about the practice so that they can learn to protect themselves and so ‘break the cycle’.
 So far, so simplistic.

-I became aware of this ‘educational’ approach when Norbury children attended a London Mayor’s Question Time, hosted by the Borough of Brent in 2016.
+I had become aware of this ‘educational’ approach in 2016 when Norbury children attended a London Mayor’s Question Time, hosted by the London Borough of Brent.
 They promoted its uniqueness and asked (30mins in) for the Mayor’s help in extending their work, as well as his plans for ‘funding pioneering, crucial initiatives’ like theirs.
 (Hardly their words?).
 He congratulated the school on their approach, encouraging their efforts.
 He seemed to sanction the prevailing view that education is expected to put right the failures of adult society.

 Brent is one of London’s local authorities where a number of women who have previously undergone the practice, live.
 Many have been seen in the NHS although their attendance may, or may not, be related to their ‘FGM’ status.
 The school website reports that in 2016 there were 70 newly recorded cases of FGM in the Borough.
 Statements like this are widely reported and are popularly understood to be new cases, despite that they are mostly historical and occurred prior to women and girls coming to the UK.

-We weren’t allowed to film the children but the school’s video shows a zealous teacher who doesn’t mince her words, telling children that a woman’s vagina is sliced when she undergoes FGM.
-It also depicts what it hopes to achieve through the safeguarding work it does with children, parents and the community.
+We weren’t allowed to film the children but the school’s video (also promoted by the UK Government) depicts a zealous teacher who doesn’t mince her words, telling children that a woman’s vagina is sliced when she undergoes FGM.
+It also demonstrates what it hopes to achieve through the safeguarding work it does with children, parents and the community.

 But why do school children need to know about FGM?

 Despite that many politicians, organisations, charities, activists and campaigners have created a well funded industry that helps to deliberately obscure rather than clarify what the real situation is in regard to ‘FGM’ in the UK, there was, and is no evidence that it happens here.
 Nor, contrary to popular belief, is there a ‘cutting season’ when girls are supposedly taken abroad to undergo FGM during school holidays.
-I’ve described this as what I consider to be a ‘trophy hunting’ approach, here.
+I’ve described this ‘trophy hunting’ approach here.